 In this sense, they refer to the Elements or Elementals which are the raw energies of creation that drive the world and some concepts personified that help make them easier for us to remember.
 These we break down into earth, air, water and fire.
-To really understand the scope of the concepts conveyed when we talk about the Quarters takes a bit of explaining, so I’ve broken that out to explore in a separate post.
-(I’ll throw the link in here when I get that one done for you).
+To really understand the scope of the concepts conveyed when we talk about the Quarters takes a bit of explaining, so I’ve broken that out to explore in a separate post The harmony of the Quarters – air, fire, water and earth.

 Sticking to their use when casting a sacred circle then, when we “call them”, we’re not literally calling down a rain of fire or a flood of water.
 Obviously.
 What we’re talking about here is aligning ourselves with the multi-layered concepts these are the short-form for.

 The Quarters concepts refer to those energies, forces and ideals that we’re always attempting to fine-tune ourselves into resonating with.
 And so again, to cast a sacred circle, we want to be aligned and in tune with the energy around us and calling the Quarters simply identifies and, hopefully, makes us hyper-aware of all those things to align ourselves with.

 Caveat about casting a Circle (or “magic” in general)